loconsta/GoodMovieWithoutMoney/_includes/tabs/introduction.md

 ## Introduction

 <p align="justify"> In this report you will find a detailed study of the relationship between movie rating, revenue, and budget throughout the last 60 years.
 We also analysed the genres in order to give you an idea about which movie type is more likely to obtain good rating and high revenue.
-Lastly, we are interested in low budget movies with high revenue and ratings.
+Lastly, we were interested in low budget movies with high revenue and ratings.
 We investigated possible common characteristics of these movies and how they evolve with time.</p>

 <p align="justify"> In the conclusion part, you will find our suggestion for creating an amazing movie with a low budget.</p>

 ## Datasets

-A huge collection of movies from the past century and the beginning of this century.
+We gathered a huge collection of movies from the past century and the beginning of this century.
 A [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/) served as our base dataset.
 To enable a complete overview of the movie distribution, we completed it using data from [IMDB](https://datasets.imdbws.com/), [TMDB](https://developers.themoviedb.org/3/getting-started/introduction), [Wikipedia](https://www.wikipedia.org/) and corrected monetary values using [inflation data](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG).
 The next figure gives an idea of the number of movies in each year that are contained in the database used for the analysis.The number of movies produced in the twenty-first century has skyrocketed, exceeding 10,000 per year.

 <center>
   {% include images/year_movie_distr.html %}